 Though everyone has the right to keep things private, being too secretive about this situation can cause a rift with your friends.
-“One girl in my friend group blatantly lied about applying early decision to her top choice,” says Caitlin*, a senior at Boston University.
+“One girl in my friend group blatantly lied about applying early decision to her top choice,” says Caitlin*, a recent grad of Boston University.
 “It was pretty awkward when she was accepted, because she and her best friend applied early decision to the same school, and he didn’t get in.”
 Applying to college is dramatic enough; there’s no need to make senior year as catty as Laguna Beach.
 So skip the drama and tell your friends the basic, important details.

 5. The One-College Girl